-As disclosed in note 2 on page 20 of the financial statements, the managing directors performed their assessment of the entity's ability to continue as a going concern for at least twelve months from the date of preparation of the financial statements and has not identified events or conditions that may cast significant doubt on the entity's ability to continue as a going concern (hereafter: going concern risks).
+As disclosed in note 2 on page 18 of the financial statements, the managing directors performed their assessment of the entity's ability to continue as a going concern for at least twelve months from the date of preparation of the financial statements and has not identified events or conditions that may cast significant doubt on the entity's ability to continue as a going concern (hereafter: going-concern risks).

-Our procedures to evaluate the managing directors' going concern assessment included, amongst others:
+Our procedures to evaluate the managing directors' going-concern assessment included, amongst others:

-- considering whether the managing directors' going concern assessment includes all relevant information of which we are aware as a result of our audit and inquiring with the managing directors regarding the managing directors' most important assumptions underlying its going concern assessment. - evaluating the financial position of the Company, the counterparties of loans to group companies (including the financial position of the guarantor to the bonds issued on capital markets) and their ability to repay the notional and interest to the Company, by assessing observable data from rating agencies, developments in credit spreads, current financial data (such as recent financial information and cash flows) and other publicly available data and by discussing and obtaining information from the group auditor. - performing inquiries of the managing directors as to their knowledge of going concern risks beyond the period of the managing directors' assessment.
+- considering whether the managing directors' going-concern assessment includes all relevant information of which we are aware as a result of our audit and inquiring with the managing directors regarding the managing directors' most important assumptions underlying its going-concern assessment. - evaluating the financial position of the Company, the counterparties of loans to group companies (including the financial position of the guarantor to the bonds issued on capital markets) and their ability to repay the notional and interest to the Company, by assessing observable data from rating agencies, developments in credit spreads, current financial data (such as recent financial information and cash flows) and other publicly available data and by discussing and obtaining information from the group auditor. - performing inquiries of the managing directors as to their knowledge of going-concern risks beyond the period of the managing directors' assessment. confirmed that there is a Keep Well agreement in place between EDP SA and EDPBV.
+This agreement states that for as long as EDPBV has outstanding instruments under an external debt Programme and in case the Company shall have insufficient funds or other liquid assets to meet its payment obligation at any time, EDP SA shall make available to EDPBV funds sufficient to enable EDPBV to meet such payment obligation in full as they fall due.

-Our procedures did not result in outcomes contrary to the managing directors' assumptions and judgements used in the application of the going concern assumption.
+Our procedures did not result in outcomes contrary to the managing directors' assumptions and judgements used in the application of the going-concern assumption.